Can You Reverse Periodontal Disease?

 A question I often receive from periodontal patients is, “can you reverse gum disease?”

-Not only can you reverse gum disease, but it is now possible and routine at my Chicago and Indianapolis dental offices to reverse periodontal disease without surgery.
+Not only can you reverse gum disease, but it is now possible and routine at my Chicago dental office to reverse periodontal disease without surgery.
 The Reverse Gum Disease Program is a unique, patient-friendly training program that continues to be extremely popular with my patients.
 The program enables patients to eliminate gum disease and teaches them to maintain disease-free periodontal structures.

 If you are interested in learning how to reverse periodontal disease, schedule a consultation today.